D.B.M.S. English School

-D.B.M.S.
-English School is an Englishmedium private coeducational day school run by Dakshin Bharat Mahila Samaj (the term translates to: South Indian Women's Society) in the city of Jamshedpur, India.

-The school's motto is Jyotirmaye Jyotirdehi meaning Dispel the darkness of ignorance by spreading the light of knowledge.
+DBMS English School is a co-educational English-medium school located in Jamshedpur, Jharkhand, India.
+Established in 1965 under the aegis of the Dorabji Tata Trust, the school is managed by the Dakshina Bharatha Mahila Samaj.

 The school is affiliated with the Council for the Indian School Certificate Examinations (I.C.S.E) in New Delhi that conducts exams at the 10th and 12th grade levels.
-Students specialize in Arts, Science and Commerce at the 12th grade level.
+Students specialize in Commerce and Science at the 12th grade level.
 It has grades from kindergarten to 12th (Plus Two), with two kindergarten levels.
 At the end of the 10th standard, every student sits for the I.C.S.E Examination.
-The I.S.C Examination is taken by all students after Class XII.
+This test is taken by all students after Class XII.

-Subjects taught include English, Mathematics, Physics, Chemistry, Biology, Biotechnology, Computer Science, Environmental Science, Accountancy, Economics, Commerce, Civics and Geography.

 Management

 The school was started in 1965 by Dakshin Bharat Mahila Samaj (D.B.M.S.), an association of ladies from South India.
 The Samaj was founded in 1944 with the motto: Vasudeva Kutumbakam – the world is a family.
-The Samaj manages D.B.M.S.
-English School and its sister institutions.
+The Samaj manages DBMS English School and its sister institutions.
 The other institutions under it are: